Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Vector Search with FAISS
 **💬 Quote of the Day:** "Do not turn back when you are just at the goal." — Publilius Syrus

+## 📅 2025-05-22
+**🧠 Learning Topic:** Data Drift Detection
+**💬 Quote of the Day:** "Our doubts are traitors and make us lose the good we often might win, by fearing to attempt." — Jane Addams